Creating Seed for Backup Copy Job

-- Run the auxiliary backup copy job to create a full backup file (VBK) in the intermediate backup repository.
+- Run the backup copy job to create a full backup file (VBK) in the intermediate backup repository.

 - Perform repository rescan to populate the target backup repository.

 If the initial backup file was encrypted, you must enter a password to unlock the full backup file.
 Otherwise, Veeam Backup & Replication will not display the full backup file in the list of backups in the backup repository.
 For more information, see Importing Encrypted Backups.